laravel/docs/upgrade.md

     composer require laravel/browser-kit-testing

 Next, create a copy of your `tests/TestCase.php` file and save it to your `tests` directory as `BrowserKitTest.php`.
 Then, modify the file to extend the `Laravel\BrowserKitTesting\TestCase` class.
 Once you have done this, you should have two base test classes in your `tests` directory: `TestCase.php` and `BrowserKitTest.php`.

-You will also need to add the new base class to your composer.json file.
+In order for your `BrowserKitTest` class to be properly loaded, you may need to add it to your `composer.json` file:

     "autoload-dev": {
         "classmap": [
             "tests/TestCase.php",